 I’m an eclectic talking ape who has always been fascinated by the world around us and deeply enamored with language in every form.
-When I finally had to decide what to study, I chose science and earned a B.Sc. in plant genetics and then an M.Sc. in evolutionary biology.
+When I finally had to decide what to study, I chose science and earned an M.Sc. in evolutionary biology and then a Ph.D. in plant genetics.
 My clandestine love for language never wavered, though it withered and bloomed by turns under my inconstant ministrations, like a poorly tended garden.
-I hope this blog will help me amend that by bringing my two passions together, as well as giving me an opportunity to share them with you.
+I started this blog to help me amend that by bringing my two passions together, as well as giving me an opportunity to share them with you.